NickSchweitzer/Collections/Docs/Reference/TheCodingMonkey.Collections.Sort/CombSort-1.md

 ## Remarks

-More information about QuickSort can be found at [Wikipedia](https://en.wikipedia.org/wiki/Comb_sort) or [this blog post](https://exceptionnotfound.net/comb-sort-csharp-the-sorting-algorithm-family-reunion/).
+More information about Comb Sort can be found at [Wikipedia](https://en.wikipedia.org/wiki/Comb_sort) or [this blog post](https://exceptionnotfound.net/comb-sort-csharp-the-sorting-algorithm-family-reunion/).

 ## See Also